KenanJones/206Lab1/README.md

 # CPS206
 this is the first lab.
-Adds monsters, and still uses key listeners.
+Has monsters, and still uses key listeners.